cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 ---

-As discussed in [Getting Started](/mathlive/guides/getting-started/) the simplest way to use MathLive in your page is by loading it from a CDN.
+As discussed in [Getting Started](/mathlive/guides/getting-started/) the simplest way to use MathLive is by loading it from a CDN.

-In this section we'll discuss other options for adding a mathfield in a web page.
+In this section we'll discuss other options for adding a mathfield to a web page.

 ## Creating Mathfield Elements Programmatically